geonetwork/core-geonetwork/docs/manual/README.md

 3. Both ``install`` and ``deploy`` are skipped (so ``mvn clean install`` is fine).

-4. Use default profile to only build the default english docs:
+4. Use default profile to only build the default English docs:

    ```
    mvn install -Pdefault